Child Life Internships

 - Have a minimum 3.0 cumulative GPA.

 - Have successfully completed a minimum of a 100-hour Child Life Practicum experience under a Certified Child Life Specialist working with infants, children, youth and/or families undergoing stress and trauma.
-The Child Life Practicum must be completed by the start of the internship.
+At least 50 of these hours must be completed at the time you are applying for the internship program.
+The entire 100 hours Child Life Practicum must be completed by the start of the internship.

 - Have completed at least 100 hours of experience with well infants, children, youth and/or families.